Our Contact details

 Farley Dwek Solicitors Ltd provide legal services and this is the main lawful purpose for use of your data.
 However, the Company may also use information held about you in the following ways, including but not limited: to ensuring that the content from the Website is presented in the most effective manner for you and your computer; to allow you to participate in interactive features of our service when you choose to do so; communicate with you effectively; for the purposes of record keeping; to create an individual profile for you so that we can understand and respect your preferences; to provide you with news and updates, notification of events or seminars; to notify you about changes to our services; to use your data for the purposes of advertising, marketing and public relations; to provide you (or your organisation with) with information about other goods and services we offer; to share data with our trusted partners and advisors to help us perform statistical analysis, sending you an email or postal mail or provide customer support; to measure and understand the effectiveness of our advertising and the Website generally; to make suggestions and recommendations to you; and to deliver to you information in which you are interested, for example you may have requested information regarding an area of law, NHS Continuing Healthcare funding, practice or procedure, or our services in which you have a particular interest.

-If you change your mind about receiving this information in the future, please let us know in writing by letter or by email to email@example.com.
+If you change your mind about receiving this information in the future, please let us know in writing by letter or by the contact form on our contact page.

 Disclosure of your Information